 People of the Philippines vs Jovito Palparan

-(Editor's Note: First published in 2012, we are republishing this story more than 6 years later after retired major general Jovito Palparan was found guilty Monday, September 17, of kidnapping and serious illegal detention by Judge Alexander Tamayo of Malolos Regional Trial Court Branch 15.
+(Editor's Note: First published in 2012, we are republishing this story after retired major general Jovito Palparan was found guilty in September 2018, of kidnapping and serious illegal detention by Judge Alexander Tamayo of Malolos Regional Trial Court Branch 15.
 The video provides a case brief.)

 The Cadapan-Empeño Case